What are expenses? A guide for businesses

 These are costs your business incurs when using either landline or mobile phones.
 These expenses are usually paid at the end of each month.

-4. Traveling expenses
+4. Travelling expenses

 These expenses may be infrequent, but when they do occur, they must be recorded in the income statement as traveling expenses.